FalakFatima11/Autobase1.0/readme.md

 ## Contributing
 :construction:
 We welcome contributions from the community.
-If you'd like to contribute to Autobase 1.0, please follow our [Contribution Guidelines].
+If you'd like to contribute to Autobase 1.0, please follow our Contribution Guidelines.

+1. First Step iis to frok the repository to your local github.
+2. Clone the repository in your local system.
+3. Make changes and commit with proper message to your github.
+4. Open pull request and add a description about your changes.

 ## License
 :construction: